From Chip Heath’s “Decisive

 “The Outside View, by contract, ignores the particulars and instead analyzes the larger class it’s part of.”

 “The outside view ignores everything that is special about our situation.”
-(Also known as the Base Rate.)
+(Also known as the base rate.)

 • The outside view is more accurate—it’s a summary of real-world experiences, rather than a single person’s impressions—yet we’ll be drawn to the inside view.”